 - AbortRecord: By default this is set to False.
-If you set it to True, the record will be skipped during replication.
+If you set it to True, the record will be skipped during replication. - DisableReplication: By default this is set to False.
+If you set it to True, the replication will be disabled.

 '''

-' For each inserted and updated record, skip the replication if the new Value assigned to

-column 0 is 'TEST'
+^{\prime} For each inserted and updated record, skip the replication if the new Value assigned to column 0 is 'TEST'

+'''

+'''

 Public Overrides Sub Record_onBeforeExecute(recTarget As IRecord, ByRef AbortRecord As

-Boolean)
+Boolean, ByRef DisableReplication As Boolean)

 Dim obj As Object

 If recSource.OperationType = enmOperationType.Insert Or recSource.OperationType =

 enmOperationType.Update Then

 obj = recTarget.GetValueAfter(0)

 if obj Is Nothing OR IsDBNull(obj) Then

 return

 End if

 if obj.ToString() = "TEST" Then

 AbortRecord = True

 End if

+End If

 End If

 End Sub

 '''